 6. Withdrawal of consent

-8. Who do we share your information with?
+7. Who do we share your information with

-We restrict access to your Personal Data to employees, contractors, and agents who need to know that information in order to operate, develop, or improve our Services.
-These individuals are bound by confidentiality obligations and may be subject to discipline, including termination, civil litigation and/or criminal prosecution, if they fail to meet these obligations.
+We restrict access to Your Data to employees, contractors, and agents who need to know that information in order to operate, develop, or improve our Services.
+These individuals are bound by confidentiality obligations and may be subject to disciplinary action, including termination, civil litigation and/or criminal prosecution, if they fail to meet these obligations.

-Your Personal Data may be transferred to, stored at, or accessed from a destination outside the European Economic Area (“EEA”) for the purposes of us providing the Services.
+Your Data may be transferred to, stored at, or accessed from a destination outside the European Economic Area (“EEA”) for the purposes of us providing the Services.
 It may also be processed by staff operating outside the EEA who work for us, another corporate entity within our group, or any of our suppliers.
-We will take all steps reasonably necessary to ensure that your Personal Data is treated securely and in accordance with this Statement.
-The safeguards in place with regard to the transfer of your Personal Data outside of the EEA are the entry by us into appropriate contracts with all transferees of such data.
+We will take all steps reasonably necessary to ensure that Your Data is treated securely and in accordance with this Policy.
+The safeguards in place with regard to the transfer of Your Data outside of the EEA are the entry by us into appropriate contracts with all transferees of such data.

 We may provide non-Personal Data to third parties, where such information is combined with similar information of other users of our website.
 For example, we might inform third parties regarding the number of unique users who visit our website, the demographic breakdown of our community users of our website, or the activities that visitors to our website engage in while on our website.
 However, we do not sell or share any information about individual users.

-All of your Personal Data is stored on our secure servers.
+All information you provide to us is stored on our secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access the Services, you are responsible for keeping this password confidential.
 It is imperative that you do not share your password(s) with any other person.

 If you provide any information to us which may reasonably be deemed to be offensive, inappropriate or objectionable or otherwise engage in any disruptive behaviour in relation to the Services, we may remove such information and/or suspend your use of the Services.

 We do our utmost to protect user privacy through the appropriate use of security technology.
-We restrict access to your Personal Data to employees, contractors and agents who need such access in order to operate, develop or improve the services that we provide.
-We ensure that we have appropriate physical and technological security measures to protect your information; and we ensure that when we outsource any processes that the service provider has appropriate security measures in place.
-However, the website Services may contain hyperlinks to websites owned and operated by third parties.
+We restrict access to Your Data to employees, contractors and agents who need to know such Your Data in order to operate, develop or improve the Services that we provide.
+We ensure that we have appropriate physical and technological security measures to protect your information; and we ensure that when we outsource any processes that the Services provider has appropriate security measures in place.
+However, the Services may contain hyperlinks to websites owned and operated by third parties.
 These third party websites have their own privacy policies, including cookies.
 We do not accept any responsibility or liability for the privacy practices of such third party websites and your use of such websites is at your own risk.

-We will implement appropriate technical and organisational measures to ensure a level of security appropriate to the risks that are presented by the processing of your Personal Data.
-In particular, we will consider the risks presented by accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to your Personal Data transmitted, stored or otherwise processed.
+We will implement appropriate technical and organisational measures to ensure a level of security appropriate to the risks that are presented by the processing of Your Data.
+In particular, we will consider the risks presented by accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Your Data transmitted, stored or otherwise processed.

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your Personal Data, we cannot guarantee the security of any data transmitted us and any such transmission is at your own risk.
+Although we will do our best to protect Your Data, we cannot guarantee the security of any data transmitted to us and any such transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.
-To the extent permitted by law, we are not responsible for any delays, delivery failures, or any other loss or damage resulting from (i) the transfer of data over communications networks and facilities, including the internet, or (ii) any delay or delivery failure on the part of any other service provider not contracted by us, and you acknowledge that the Service may be subject to limitations, delays and other problems inherent in the use of such communications facilities.
+To the extent permitted by law, we are not responsible for any delays, delivery failures, or any other loss or damage resulting from (i) the transfer of data over communications networks and facilities, including the internet, or (ii) any delay or delivery failure on the part of any other Services provider not contracted by us, and you acknowledge that the Services may be subject to limitations, delays and other problems inherent in the use of such communications facilities.
 You will appreciate that we cannot guarantee the absolute prevention of cyber-attacks such as hacking, spyware and viruses.
-Accordingly, you will not hold us liable for any unauthorized disclosure, loss or destruction of your Personal Data arising from such risks.
+Accordingly, you will not hold us liable for any unauthorized disclosure, loss or destruction of Your Data arising from such risks.

 - we have taken subsequent measures which ensure that the high risk to data subjects is not likely to materialise; or

-Your Personal Data will be kept and stored for such period of time as we deem necessary taking into account the purpose for which it was collected in the first instance.
-This may include retaining your Personal Data as necessary to comply with our legal obligations, to resolve disputes, to enforce our agreements, to support business operations, and to continue to develop and improve our Services.
+Your Data will be kept and stored for such period of time as we deem necessary taking into account the purpose for which it was collected in the first instance.
+This may include retaining Your Data as necessary to comply with our legal obligations, to resolve disputes, to enforce our agreements, to support business operations, and to continue to develop and improve our Services.

-If you need to contact us with regard to any of your rights as set out in this Policy, all such requests should be made by email to firstname.lastname@example.org.
+If you need to contact us with regard to any of your rights as set out in this Policy, all such requests should be made in writing by email to email@example.com